astronomer/docs/learn/airflow-listeners.md

 [Apache Airflow® listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Apache Airflow® instance, for example when any DAG run fails or any dataset is updated.

-Listeners are implemented as an [Airflow plugin](using-airflow-plugins.md) and can contain any code.
+Listeners are implemented as an [Apache Airflow® plugin](using-airflow-plugins.md) and can contain any code.
 In this tutorial, you'll use a listener to send a Slack notification whenever any dataset is updated.

 :::info

-If you only need to implement notifications for specific DAGs and tasks, consider using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) instead.
+If you only need to implement notifications for specific DAGs and tasks, consider using [Apache Airflow® callbacks](error-notifications-in-airflow.md#airflow-callbacks) instead.

 :::